-Posted by Max Vittrup Jensen about 9 years ago
+Posted by Max Vittrup Jensen over 9 years ago

 This weekends course was advertised as:

 "In nature, plants don't grow as isolated individuals, but they create communities - guilds of plants, among which social relationships arise.
 Solitude plants are more the exception than the rule.
 This tendency of plants to grouping, we can use in designing food gardens.
 The design of the plant communities is a promising new discipline with which to create a productive and diverse garden working on the model of natural ecosystems.

 Want to learn plant design community - guilds of plants that help each other?

 To try to plant a guild?
 Then do not miss this course. "

 Radka Jensen Vaculova, Max Vittrup Jensen a Marek Kvapil